-The key to holiness is pursing identity, joy and satisfaction in Christ, along with the other benefits of the Christian life including church family and Christian friendships.
+- The key to holiness is pursuing identity, joy and satisfaction in Christ, along with the other benefits of the Christian life including church family and Christian friendships. - Like all Christians, the fight against sin and the pathway to holiness is real.
+The SSA Christian ought to be encouraged to resist temptation and sin.
+Many SSA Christians will often have a deep awareness of these issues.

-- Like all Christians, the fight for holiness is real.
-The SSA Christian ought to be encouraged to resist sin and temptation.
-Many SSA Christians will often have a deep awareness of these issues. - Create a culture of strong friendships within the church, especially ones where people can be open, accountable and vulnerable about temptation struggles. - While acknowledging that sexual orientation can be fluid for some, don't endorse so-called 'conversion therapies'.
+- Create a culture of strong friendships within the church, especially ones where people can be open, accountable and vulnerable about struggles with temptation. - While acknowledging that sexual orientation can be fluid for some, don't endorse so-called 'conversion therapies'.
 Holiness is the goal of the Christian life, not heterosexuality. - Pornography is deeply unhelpful for any progress in Christian holiness.
 Accountability structures can be extremely helpful.
-Don't allow awkwardness to prevent you from recommending good practice.
-Computer software that restricts or reports pornographic material strengthens defences further.
-What other steps might someone take to help them guard against seeking satisfaction in anything or anyone other than Christ?
+Don't allow awkwardness to stop your recommending good practice.
+Computer software that restricts or reports pornographic material strengthens defences further. - What other steps might someone take to help them guard against seeking satisfaction in anything or anyone other than Christ?